WestGrid/ubcSummerSchool2019/4-materials.md

 - MATLAB Parallel Computing: [ZIP file]({{ site.baseurl }}/materials/MATLAB-Parallel-Computing-Workshop.zip) with slides and exercises

+### Python topics

+- Jupyter Notebooks: you can either use the interactive notebook at http://bit.ly/2xcBTVU (sign-in with your GitHub acccount); or start one of the Jupyter Notebooks at the top-level portal https://syzygy.ca (select your institution to log in) and then upload and use [this notebook]({{ site.baseurl }}/materials/WestGridRSSNotes-master.zip) there

 ### Machine learning

 - Practical Applications of Deep Learning with MATLAB: